rooyi/rooyi.github.io/expectation-explainer.md

 # I "EXPECT" a Visual Demo! - Visualizing the Linearity of Expectation

-In the fall of 2023, I took CS 109 and we got to the topic of expectation.
-Since I really like learning mathematics in a visual way, I tried to Google for visual guides or videos about expectation.
-To my disappointment, most explanations ended up being numerical and unintuitive.
-So I took matters in my own hands and made this.

-Expectation can be a confusing, unintuitive concept.
-What is an expected value?
+The linearity of expectation can at first be an unintuitive concept without many visual elements.
+What is this property?
 How do we try and find ways to visualize expectation?
 Why does this matter in the long run of our probability-related journey?
-This project seeks to use visuals, examples, and intuition to give a primer on expectation before the nitty-gritty mathematical background of this concept is presented.
+This project seeks to use visuals, examples, and intuition to give a primer on the linearity of expectation without solely relying on mathematical derivation.

-# DEFINITION OF EXPECTATION
-Let's first visualize the definition of expectation (aka: Mean, Weighted Average, Center of Mass, 1st Moment).
-Let's take a simple example of a button that returns one of three numbers.
-The three possible values are 0, 5, and 10.
-What value should we expect in return?
-In earlier understandings of probability, we start off with an understanding of means without an weighted element.
-The sum of the nums is 0 + 5 + 10 = 15.
-There are three numbers in total.
-So, it appears our average value would be 15/3 = 5.
-(Or coins?)

-Here is where we add to the story.
-What if each number had a different probability of returning?
-In many cases of probability, not all values have the same probability.
-This is especially true once we move past coin flips and dice rolls into examples modelled by random variable distributions.
-Below, you can see an example where you can use a slider to change the likelihoods of each value.
-As a result, our expectation will look different.
- [INSERT: SLIDER EXAMPLE AND BUTTON]

 # LINEARITY OF EXPECTATION
 <img src="expectationimgs/Fulllinearityequation.png" alt="Equation for the Linearity of Expectation">

-One property of expectation is that [INSERT EQUATION], given that a and b are constants.
-How can we visualize this?
-Let's use the classic example of a six-sided die.
-The expected return value of a six-sided die where each result is of equal probability is 3.5, but that itself does not help us give us much information about constants.
+Assuming that _a_ and _b_ are constants, the left hand side of the equation yields the same result as the right hand side.
+When we need to compute the expectation of an equation with multiple steps, the right hand side is a less daunting task.
+Instead of multiplying a and adding b to each iteration of the summation, this property allows us to calculate the expectation of X first.
+Then, we can multiply by the constant _a_ and add the constant _b_.

-# OUR STORY
+# THE EXAMPLE STORY
+One simple example using a random variable and two constants is the calculation of salaries.
+In the fictional company Probability Inc., each person can calculate the salary they can make within a day using the same equation below.
+Every person at Probability Inc. makes salary _a_ dollars per hour and receives a bonus of _b_ dollars each day.
+Not everyone works the same amount of hours, as hours are equally distributed between 1-10.
 ![Image showing the defintion of the salary equation](expectationimgs/equationmeaning.png)

+With our equation _$ = aX + b_, it is now possible to calculate the amount of money that one person expects to make after a work day.

 <img src="expectationimgs/1) Set Up Equation.gif" alt="Set Up Each Individual">

+By extension, it is also possible to set this up as an expectation-related problem.
+We can calculate how much money _n_ people make and also calculate the updated expectation based off of the data of the people's salary weighed by the equal factor P(X=x).

 <img src="expectationimgs/2) Multiple People.gif" alt="Set Up Five Individuals">